What is the Ha Giang Loop?

 The final frontier for adventurous travellers in Vietnam, the incredible 320-kilometre Ha Giang Loop is not for the faint-hearted.
-Spectacular blue-green mountains reach out as far as the eye can see; jagged black rocks jut out of the hazy landscape and sheer cliffs descend dramatically from the edge of narrow mountain roads ⛰️.
+Spectacular blue-green mountains reach as far as the eye can see; jagged black rocks jut out of the hazy landscape, and sheer cliffs descend dramatically from the edge of narrow mountain roads ⛰️.

 - 🇻🇳 Vietnam Backpacking Guide